leafeonia/2019-NJUHackathon/README.md

 Nanjing University education administration helper Android app

 Implemented log in functionality and a crawler.
-A series of convenient operations can be performed after logging in to the education administration system of university.
+A series of convenient operations can be performed after logging in to the university education administration system.

 ### 主界面 Main page